How to Get More Magnesium for Fibroids

 Low magnesium levels have been linked to poor mental health and memory, elevated blood pressure, poor sleep, and possibly imbalanced hormones, to name a few symptoms.

 If you’re experiencing any of these symptoms, it’s good to get your healthcare provider to test your magnesium levels.
+There are also a few at-home tests out there like this one.
+However, a healthcare professional may help interpret the results for you.

 How Magnesium Impacts Fibroids